EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 -------------------

-If you are sharing a cache instance between servers, or between your production and development environments, it's possible for data cached by one server to be used by another server.
+If you are sharing a cache instance between servers, or between your production and development environments, it\'s possible for data cached by one server to be used by another server.
 If the format of cached data is different between servers, this can lead to some very hard to diagnose problems.